My Plasma TV died, what should I replace it with?

 Let's say you're looking to move away from plasma TVs and the drawbacks that come with them.
 The latest LED LCD TVs have managed to correct many of the picture quality compromises of their decade-old predecessors, and come with very few performance drawbacks.
 Full-array local dimming sets have become commonplace, and "quantum dot" technology is utilized to give images that "pop" that plasma TVs were prized for.
 These TVs are just about immune to burn-in, and can easily be used in any environment, including bright light.

 Our favorite non-OLED TV is the Vizio P-Series Quantum X. It comes in 65-inch and 75-inch screen sizes and offers incredible picture quality, all while costing hundreds (if not thousands) less than an OLED TV of the same size.

 If money is no object, the Samsung Q90 is the most direct competitor to LG's top sets.
 Compared to the Vizio, the Samsung Q90 offers slightly darker black levels, better viewing angles, and is a touch more accurate with color reproduction.
-For most buyers, we think the Q90 does not perform twice as well as the Vizio P-Series Quantum X, especially considering it costs twice as much.
+For most buyers, we think the Q90 does not perform twice as well as the Vizio P-Series Quantum X, especially considering it costs nearly twice as much.
 It does, however, offer a more streamlined smart TV experience and the ability to be integrated into a smart home through Samsung's Smart Things ecosystem.

 While plasma TVs will certainly be missed, all TVs continue to push the performance envelope; they get better and better every year while prices continue to plummet.
 OLED TVs are poised to carry on with the picture quality torch passed on by the plasma TV, and the best LED LCD TVs are now capable of impressing videophiles in a way their predecessors never could.
 Simply put, you couldn't ask for a better time to be shopping for a new TV.